myintrotou/apnacollege-demo/README.md

 # apnacollege-demo
-this is my first git repository this year
+This is my first git repository this year
+Author - Harshvardhan Singh